Payza and Two Canadian Brothers Accused of Operating an Unlicensed Money Service Business and Money Laundering

 Ferhan Patel was arrested on March 18, 2018, in Detroit.
 He made his first appearance on March 19, 2018 in the U.S. District Court for the Eastern District of Michigan.
 He remains held pending further proceedings in the District of Columbia.
 His brother remains at large.

 “The arrest and indictments in this case demonstrate that we will vigorously enforce laws meant to protect the American consumer,” said U.S. Attorney Liu.
 “Money transmitting businesses are required to be registered federally and licensed in most states and jurisdictions, including the District of Columbia.
 Consumers should beware of those that do not follow these laws because they could be acting as a cover for other illegal activity.”

-“I am proud of the skilled and professional teams of investigators and attorneys involved in today’s indictment and commend their efforts,” said Special Agent in Charge Lechleitner of HSI Washington.
+“I am proud of the skilled and professional teams of investigators and attorneys involved in today’s indictment and commend their efforts,” said Special Agent in Charge Lechleitner, special agent in charge of HSI Washington.
 “Through this type of routine interagency cooperation we ensure our safe, reliable and just society.”